nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/snippets.md

 EOF
 ```

-This `SnippetsFilter` defines two Snippets to configure rate limiting.
-The first Snippet injects the value: `limit_req_zone \$binary_remote_addr zone=no-delay-rate-limiting-sf:10m rate=1r/s;`
-into the `http` context.
-The second Snippet injects the value: `limit_req zone=no-delay-rate-limiting-sf burst=3 nodelay;` into the location(s) generated for the routing rule.
+This `SnippetsFilter` is the same as the `rate-limiting-sf` `SnippetsFilter`, however it adds the `nodelay` setting to the
-This `SnippetsFilter` will limit the request processing rate to 1 request per second, and if there
+`limit_req` directive in the Snippet targeting the `http.server.location` context.
+This will limit the request processing rate
-are more than 3 requests in queue, it will throw a 503 error.
+to 1 request per second, and if there are more than 3 requests in queue, it will throw a 503 error.

 Verify that the `SnippetsFilter` is Accepted: